35 Gimme Shelter

 In London as elsewhere proximity to transport was and remains an important consideration in choosing one’s residence.

-The best solution for us was one described as having ‘unparalleled privacy’ meaning it was ‘ impossible to find.’
+The best solution for us was a ‘hole in the wall’ described as having ‘unparalleled privacy’ meaning it was ‘ impossible to find.’

 ‘It’s not too big, it’s not too small, ’reported back our scout.
 In fact it’s just right for someone with pets.’